Numerical approximation of doubly reflected BSDEs with jumps and RCLL obstacles: Introduction

 \quad The paper is organized as follows: in Section 2 we introduce notation and assumptions.
-In Section 3, we precise the discrete framework, give the numerical scheme and introduce an intermediate {\it implicit penalized discrete scheme} useful for the proof of the convergence.
-In Section 4 we provide the convergence by splitting the error in three terms : the error due to the approximation by penalization, the error due to the time discretization involving the {\it implicit penalized discrete scheme}, and the error between the {\it implicit penalized discrete scheme} and the {\it explicit penalized discrete scheme}.
+In Section 3, we precise the discrete framework and give the numerical scheme.
+In Section 4 we provide the convergence by splitting the error : the error due to the approximation by penalization and the error due to the time discretization.
 Finally, Section 5 presents some numerical examples, where the barriers contain predictable and totally inaccessible jumps.
 In Appendix, we extend the generalized monotonic theorem and prove some technical results for discrete BSDEs to the case of jumps.
+For the self-containment of the paper, we also recall some recent results on BSDEs with jumps and reflected BSDEs.